 Local Currency of Maldives

-Maldivian Rufiyaa is the currency of Maldives which is divided into 100 laari.
+Maldivian Rufiyaa is the currency of the Maldives which is divided into 100 laari.
 The ISO 4217 code for Maldivian rufiyaa is MVR, and the commonly used symbols include MRF and Rf.
 The banknotes issued by the Maldives Monetary Authority (MMA) consist of the denominations of Rf 5, Rf 10, Rf 20, Rf 50, Rf 100, Rf 500, and Rf 1000, while coins are issued in the denominations of 1 laari, 5 laari, 10 laari, 25 laari, 50 laari, Rf 1 and Rf 2.

-Currency to be Carried to Maldives
+Currency to be Carried to the Maldives

-In Maldives, most of the travel expenses are billed in the major currencies like USD, GBP and EUR, though USD remains the most widely accepted currency in the resort islands, and is even taken by the restaurants and guest houses in some of the Public Islands.
+In the Maldives, most of the travel expenses are billed in the major currencies like USD, GBP and EUR, though USD remains the most widely accepted currency in the resort islands, and is even taken by the restaurants and guest houses in some of the Public Islands.
 Therefore, it's best to carry cash in USD.